Meet the team

 Starting his career in school Steven was involved in a lot of drama productions were he was an actor and studied drama and choreography.
-From there Steven became a part of a team who were starting their own in-house and school mobile disco which became a huge success!
-Due to his commitment and hard work Steven became the Entertainments manager for the school which was overseeing all things entertainment related such as discos, karaoke club, bingo nights and so much more.
+From there Steven became a part of a team that was starting their own in-house and school mobile disco which became a huge success!
+Due to his commitment and hard work Steven became the Entertainment manager for the school which was overseeing all things entertainment related such as discos, karaoke club, bingo nights and so much more.

 Steven is also a main stage presenter which he still does to this day.

 Since leaving school he has completed a sound production course and is now studying ‘NQ Radio & Sound Production’ at New College Lanarkshire.
 Joining Cumbernauld FM in 2017 as the Drivetime presenter he continues to make people smile.
 Steven currently DJ’s and provides kids entertainment part time in the Cumbérnuld area.
 Where there is a Cumbernauld FM event that involves entertainment you will find Steven there for sure.
 Join Steven M every Tuesday and Thursday from 4pm-6pm for Drivetime on Cumbernauld FM

 Join Graham Forrest every Saturday from 12pm-2pm with ‘The Backtracker Show’.

 Ryan started off in a college radio station called Radioactive Scotland which is where he found his flair for radio presenting he climbed his way up the ladder for a year when he presented at this station.

 Not long after that he found himself in Cumbernauld FM where he presented The Scottish Top 20 Chart show a while past and eventually Ryan came up with the idea of The Music Experience Show which he presents every Friday 6 pm – 8 pm